- Hessen, 15 Universities/Universities of Applied Science, Hessen, Germany

 Fees payable to UW Oshkosh include housing, meals, books, student ID and health insurance.
 The housing fee is based on the lowest-cost accommodation in double rooms on the UW Oshkosh campus and includes the housing deposit.
 All students must purchase the UW Oshkosh insurance plan to be in compliance with U.S. Immigration policy and UW Oshkosh requirements.

 In addition to fees owed to UW Oshkosh, you will incur personal expenses during your stay.
 On average, a student may spend approximately $1,000 each semester.
 Every individual’s spending habits are different; an individual student’s personal expenses may be higher or lower than the estimate.
 Applicants are responsible for U.S. government fees in relation to the visa application.
-As of early 2017, these fees were approximately $200 for the US government SEVIS fee PLUS the in-country U.S. student visa fee.
+As of September 2022, these fees were $220 for the US government SEVIS fee PLUS the in-country U.S. student visa fee.

 APPLY FOR IMMIGRATION DOCUMENTATION